-Favourite Sporting Moment: Australia winning the America’s Cup using the infamous winged keel in 1983.
+Favourite Sporting Moment: When Australia won the America’s Cup using the infamous winged keel in 1983.
 It really cemented the view that money, history, and home ground advantage can be overcome by a hard-working team on a mission.

 Location: Michelle is based in Melbourne, Australia.
 She sees Victorian clients from her home office in Mentone and everyone else via webcam.

 More About Michelle …

 Dr. Michelle Pain completed all her degrees at Monash University (BSc 1981-83; DepEdPsych 1984; MEd 1985 – 1987; and a part-time PhD 1988-1994).
 She played netball and competed in track and field, becoming a team manager and official (and she was made a Life Member at Doncaster Athletic Club in 1991).

 Michelle’s interest in sport psychology was piqued by a fellow 400m hurdler.
 She noted that she would train and perform brilliantly in National competitions but would be affected by nerves in international competitions.